Gastrolize/lightning_overlay/README.md

 ### Note

-If you want to use the Auto Start, you need to set `delayDuration`.
+* If you want to use the Auto Start, you need to set `delayDuration`.
 Also you need to set a `pauseDuration` for the reverse animation.
 If the reverse animation not starts, you need to increase the `pauseDuration`.
+* If you want to use Repeat Mode, set a higher Pause Delay `pauseRepeatDelay` (default 2 Seconds), because if the animation is finished, the `pauseRepeatDelay` will be triggered and the animation will be replay.

 ### Modes